massgravel/massgrave.dev/docs/office-license-is-not-genuine.md

 ------------------------------------------------------------------------

-## Reasons
+To discourage the use of pirated Office, the Office team began implementing checks in Office C2R in February 2021 to display a banner prompting users to buy genuine Office.
+Since most piracy tutorials on YouTube used retail Office installers and then manually installed volume licenses and activated them with m-s-guides KMS server, the Office team started to show them banners to buy genuine licenses.
+Along the way, they added some more checks and mistakenly started showing it to Volume Office 2024 genuine users as well (MS forgot to update the checks).
+Below you can find more details on it.

+## When does the banner appear?

 -   Office Click-to-Run builds (since February 2021) that are activated with KMS check the existence of a KMS server name in the registry.
 If the KMS server is not present, a banner is shown in Office programs notifying that "Office isn't licensed properly"
 -   If 32-bit Office is installed on 64-bit Windows, Office checks the KMS server existence in the corresponding WOW6432Node registry key as well.
 -   Apart from this, they also detect if a registered KMS server is on their blacklist or not.
 As far as I know, the below 3 addresses are blacklisted.
     `km-s8.MSG-uides.com` `km-s9.MSG-uides.com` `0.0.0.0` (Remove hyphen)
     The first two are public KMS servers and the last one is not a real IP.
--   Please note that these checks are not performed by Office if the proper installation of the Volume version of Office is done with Perpetual2019 / 2021 VL channel.
+-   These above checks are not performed by Office if the proper installation of the Volume version of Office is done with the PerpetualVL2019 / PerpetualVL2021 channel.
+    However, with the release of the Office PerpetualVL2024 channel, they haven't updated the checks yet, and as a result, if any of the above conditions are met then Office will show a banner, even to the genuine customers.

 ------------------------------------------------------------------------